 2. Straightforward Controls

 Now, the touch panels have largely been replaced.
-For example, the 2017 Escape's system's tuning and seek buttons were much easier to use than the old system's panels.
+For example, the 2017 Escape's system's tuning and seek buttons were much easier to use and were an upgrade from the old system's panels.

 A tuning knob is on our wish list, however: "The one thing holding it back is the lack of volume and tuning knobs.
 Add a tuning knob and this system would be unstoppable," Joe Bruzek said of the 2017 Escape.